genesiscommunitysuccess/docs/docs/server-reference/other-modules/cache.md

 **maximumEntries** is the limit of entries we can hold in our cache.
 If the limit is achieved, entries will be replaced with an LRU algorithm.
 Default: 10000.

-**concurrencyLevel** sets the way the cache is structured internally, so it affect the amount of concurrency we can achieve with multi-threaded operations.
-It is a sensitive configuration parameter and can potentially worsen performance so should be used only for tweaking with care or not used at all.
+**concurrencyLevel** sets the way the cache is structured internally, so it controls the extent of concurrency that is achieved with multi-threaded operations.
+It is a sensitive configuration parameter and can potentially worsen performance.
+Use it for fine-tuning - or not at all.
+You have been waned!
 Default: 4.

-multipleKeys if we set this to "true", any call to a record with any of its keys will hit cache as long as the record is in it (handy but involves data duplication).
-Otherwise, a call must use the same key it was used previously to retrieve a record from cache or we will have to reload the record from database (more efficient if the same keys are going to be used every time).
+**multipleKeys** if you set this to **true**, any call to a record with any of its keys will hit cache as long as the record is in it (this is handy, but involves data duplication).
+Otherwise, a call must use the same key that was used previously to retrieve a record from cache or you will have to reload the record from database (this is more efficient if the same keys are going to be used every time).
 Default: true

 update only available in cache and not bulkCache.
 It will update cached records when they are modified in our database.
 Default: false.